Magssch/tinder-bingo-generator/README.md

 # tinder-bingo
 A small Python script for generating bingo boards from a list of Tinder stereotypes in Trondheim.

-How to run: (Requires python-docx module)
+## How to play
+- Install python-docx module

 `
 pip install python-docx
 `

+- Run tinderbingo.py
+- Open docx-file in your viewer of choice and print board(s).
+- Play!

 # Rules (in norwegian)